Disciplinary language

 • Example: The scientist formulated a hypothesis about the effects of climate change.

-See also Quantity Vocabulary
+See also Critique Vocabulary

 15. Theory: A well-substantiated explanation of an aspect of the natural world.